Disney’s Gran Destino Tower Review (At Coronado Springs)

 Dahlia Lounge is across the foyer from Toledo.
 While I enjoy this space, it looks more formal than it should.
 You can expect a mix of vacation and convention guests.

 Dahlia Lounge has an outdoor area offering stunning views of the Walt Disney World property.
 However, it’s become a popular hangout.
-So it’s often difficult to find seating outside.
+So it’s often difficult to find seating on the outdoor deck.

 Gran Destino Tower only offers one form of transportation–Disney buses.
 However, the bus station is a few feet from the hotel’s entrance.
 Gran Destino shares the main bus stop with El Centro.
 Buses from Disney’s Coronado Springs Resort will take you to and from the following locations: